abrie/data-challenge-2014/README.md

 ## Methodology and Source

 At the heart of this plot are the SQL (or rather, BQL) queries sent to Google Bigquery.
 The query files are found in [`sql/`](https://github.com/abrie/data-challenge-2014/tree/master/sql).
 The queries consist of two types: a [model query](https://github.com/abrie/data-challenge-2014/blob/master/sql/repo-model.sql) and [state query](https://github.com/abrie/data-challenge-2014/blob/master/sql/repo-state.sql).
 The model query builds the raw markov matrix by measuring transition ratios between adjacent events.
 The state query computes a census of the most-recent events.
 These two sets of data are then ["munged"](http://en.wikipedia.org/wiki/Data_wrangling) by [`munge.py`](https://github.com/abrie/data-challenge-2014/blob/master/munger.py).
-The munged data is then passed through a [cluster detection algorithm](http://micans.org/mcl/).
+The munged data is passed through a [cluster detection algorithm](http://micans.org/mcl/).
 The results are gathered into a single JSON structure (example:[results.json](https://github.com/abrie/data-challenge-2014/blob/gh-pages/data/repo/results.json)), which is used by the [front end](https://github.com/abrie/data-challenge-2014/blob/master/pages/main.js).
 The frontend employs SVG via  [D3js](http://d3js.org).

 ## Installation of dependencies